barrucadu/govuk-rota-generators/docs/rota.md

-The generic way to solve a rota problem is to create these variables, add some standard constraints (following section) and some rota-specific constraints (eg, as documented in `2ndline.md`), and then get an ILP solver to find an assignment of the `A` variables.
+The generic way to solve a rota problem is to create these variables, add some standard constraints (following section) and some rota-specific constraints (eg, as documented in [the 2ndline rota](govuk_2ndline.md#constraints)), and then get an ILP solver to find an assignment of the `A` variables.